PaloAltoNetworks/panos.pan.dev/docs/expedition/expedition_workflow_bulkchange.md

 ### Step 7.
 Get Source ID of the config file

 In this step, we will make a API call to get **source_id** of the config file that's been imported to the project.
 After this API call, you will parse the response that contains **source_id**.
-The **source_id** represnet the pan-os config file that you would like to work on, and it will be used in the subsequent API calls.
+The **source_id** represent the pan-os config file that you would like to work on, and it will be used in the subsequent API calls.

 API syntax for the step: